scylladb/care-pet/docs/getting_started.md

     ...

 Write down the pet Owner ID (the ID is the part after the # sign without trailing spaces).
 We will use it later.
-Now, start the REST API service in a separate, third, terminal.
+Now, start the REST API service in a separate terminal.
 This server exposes a REST API that allows for tracking the pet's health state:

-    $ go build ./cmd/server
     $ NODE1=$(docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' carepet-scylla1)
-    $ ./server --port 8000 --hosts $NODE1
+    $ docker exec -it go-app ./server --port 8000 --hosts $NODE1

 expected output: